ScriptSmith/insta-scrape/README.md

 **Basic knowledge of how a web browser works and how to use `Python 3` required**

 Instagram's API no longer allows you to scrape data from a given hashtag.
-Thankfully, we can use its ReactJS backend to get it automatically with the browser, and a simple python program
+Thankfully, we can use its backend to get it automatically with the browser, and a simple python program

 To get an instagram hashtag, visit this link: